ash0080/gun.doc.cn/javascript.md

 > A note for storage adapters, same thing applies there as well.
 Since storage is usually an asynchronous operation, it is smart to cache writes as they happen.
 But until a read has merged against the graph, there is no guarantee that the pending write is the correct read.

+The responses we get may be eventually consistent, duplicates across different peers, partial, or out of order.

 ## Chain

 Speaking the wire spec directly to the root is not a usable API.
 Instead, it would be more useful to have an API that supports these features: